Rich-Harris/svelte-gl/README.md

 * What does asset loading look like in this scenario?
 * How can we bind to events etc?
 What do they look like?
 * How can we make things interactive?
 How can we get WebGL coords (e.g. some vertex, to which we want to add a DOM tooltip) into screen coords?
+* WebGL 1 or 2?
+Or is that a compiler target?
+* Would be cool to use OffscreenCanvas where possible
+* Physics.
+In the same way that Svelte only includes the bits of the framework you're using, svelte-gl could have dependencies on things like http://nphysics.org/ that are only imported if the scene has physics.
+Incorporating physics would make top-down state updates... interesting